In this tutorial we’ll show you how to use your Canon DSLR with Ecamm Live, without the need for any additional hardware.

 Ecamm Live can broadcast any digital camera source available on your Mac.
 For external cameras the choices are USB (typically webcams), Firewire i.Link (typically older digital video cameras like camcorders), or HDMI.
 HDMI is the standard connection for high-quality video input, but since Macs don’t have a built-in HDMI input, an HDMI capture device is typically required.

-However, Ecamm Live features special support for Canon DSLR video input, using just a USB cable.
-With the use of simple free software called Camera Live, you can skip the extra hardware.
+However, Ecamm Live features special support for using a Canon DSLR for video, using just a USB cable.
+You can skip the extra hardware.

 If you don’t already have a DSLR and are reading this tutorial because you want to learn what involved in upgrading your equipment, check the last section of this tutorial for some ideas for you.